NordicSemiconductor/IOS-nRF-Mesh-Library/Example/Pods/CryptoSwift/README.md

 Check out [CONTRIBUTING.md](CONTRIBUTING.md) for more information on how to help with CryptoSwift.

-- If you found a bug, [open an issue](https://github.com/krzyzanowskim/CryptoSwift/issues).
+- If you found a bug, [open a discussion](https://github.com/krzyzanowskim/CryptoSwift/discussions).
-- If you have a feature request, [open an issue](https://github.com/krzyzanowskim/CryptoSwift/issues).
+- If you have a feature request, [open a discussion](https://github.com/krzyzanowskim/CryptoSwift/discussions).

 ## Installation